-Thank you to everyone who supported Interior Savings Unplug and Play and Family Literacy Week which took place Sunday, January 23rd to Saturday, January 29th, 2022.
+Interior Savings’ Unplug & Play and Family Literacy Week will take place from Sunday, January 21st to Sunday, January 28th, 2024.

 For most families, digital devices are part of their daily lives.
 They rely on smartphones, tablets, TVs, computers and other devices for work, education, play, socialization and entertainment.
-Although one hour or less is recommended, most Canadian children between the ages of two and five spend more than two hours each day engaged in screen-time.
-During the past year, due to the pandemic, families have relied even more on screen devices for entertainment and social connection.
+Although, one hour or less is recommended, most Canadian children between the ages of two and five spend more than two hours each day engaged in screen-time.
+During the past two years, due to COVID, families have relied even more on screen devices for entertainment, education and social connection.

 How much screen time are children typically getting?